 OCIPs can also be an effective tool for insuring a single project (including multi-phase projects) that insurers may typically exclude from conventional commercial liability policies.
 One example would be residential developments that include condos or townhomes.

 The pros of this are as listed above.
-Premium savings for the owner and/or general contractor, not worrying (though there may be good reason and they just don’t know) about the quality of subcontractors’ coverage, and in addition the owner and general contractor may have some say in what the policy will or will not cover since each of these policies can be somewhat customized.
+Premium savings for the owner and/or general contractor, not worrying (though there may be good reason and they just don’t know) about the quality of subcontractors’ coverage, less bickering when a claim is filed, and in addition the owner and general contractor may have some say in what the policy will or will not cover since each of these policies can be somewhat customized.

 All of that sounds great, but all of those things are like the pretty wrapping covering up the ugly that is inside.
 The cons are often quite bad.
 In my experience, OCIPs are often severely underinsured and the OCIP policies I have seen contain significant gaps in coverage.